Bahar Irfan

 SMALL AND ROBUST EDUCATIONAL ROBOTS

 We designed and built the mechanical parts and the chassis of five Minik-II educational robots for the Intelligent Systems Laboratory in Bogazici University, which are continuing to be used at the university for course projects.
 Speed, acceleration, linearity and rotation tests were conducted to ensure the accuracy and robustness of the robots.
+The robots are still being used in the Robot Control course of the university after 12 years.

 OTHER PROJECTS AND WORKSHOPS